 Once used as a popular roofing material because of the readily availability of reeds and straw, the many benefits of a thatched roof contribute to make this form of roofing not only one of the oldest in the world, but also one of the best!

-Radiating a touch of nature, ambience and undeniable beauty, there’s a distinct stylish charm that goes hand-in-hand with a traditional thatched roof.
+Radiating a touch of nature, ambiance and undeniable beauty, there’s a distinct stylish charm that goes hand-in-hand with a traditional thatched roof.
 Here are five reasons why you should consider this humble, renewable and sustainable material when building a roof:

 A well maintained Cape Reed thatched roof is extremely durable and could last up to 50 years.